ManethKulatunge/congrego-JobScraper/README.md

 4. Go back to Lambda function designer
 5. Add Layer, choose the option of addition as AWS layer and indicate the layer you created with dependencies
 6. Save and Run a test to validate the successful addition of libraries

+## Front End Design (hosted on S3)

+Further design code by HTML5UP can be found on this [repo](https://github.com/ManethKulatunge/congrego)